EugeniaE/HNPosts/README.md

 -**created_at**: The date and time at which the post was submitted

-# Settings:
+## Settings:

 Python with pandas, matplotlib.

 ## Conclusion:

-posts made at 15.00 have maximum average number of comments - 38.59!
+Posts made at 15.00 have maximum average number of comments - 38.59!
 Best time to ask questions!